 Dr. Klarissa Castro is a Registered Psychological Assistant (PSB94021068) who practices individual and couples therapy under the supervision of Paula Bruce, Ph.D.
 (PSY16248).
 Dr. Castro earned her Psy.D. in Clinical Psychology from the Chicago School of Professional Psychology, Los Angeles campus.
 As a psychotherapist, Dr. Castro has experience working with people who are going through major life transitions, relationship difficulties, trauma, navigating through identity issues, and first generation matters.
 Dr. Castro empowers her clients to be heard and seen by providing a nonjudgmental space to voice their story.
 Her approach is collaborative in which she will work with her clients to cultivate insight and develop a stronger sense of self.
 Dr. Castro’s goal is to have her clients thrive and foster a well-balanced joyful life.

-Gozde Gokozan, M.S., M.A. is a Licensed Marriage & Family Therapist, LMFT #100478.
+Gozde Gokozan, M.S., M.A. is a Licensed Marriage & Family Therapist, (LMFT 100478) and a Licensed Clinical Professional Counselor (LPCC 4888).
 Gozde received her Master of Science Degree in Applied Child Psychology from Kingston University, London, United Kingdom and later received her Post Master's Certificate in Child and Family Psychoanalytic Psychotherapy from New York University (NYU), New York.
 Additionally, Gozde received a Master of Arts in Clinical Psychology from Pepperdine University, Los Angeles.
 Gozde completed intensive training in the practice of psychodynamic psychotherapy at the Maple Counseling Center, Los Angeles.

 As a psychotherapist, Gozde provides a unique psychotherapy approach to treat a wide variety of conditions including anxiety disorders, mood disorders, ADHD, LGBT issues, attachment issues, PTSD, OCD, kleptomania, and grief.
 Gozde also has experience working with a wide range of clients including adults, couples, and children who have developmental disorders including autism spectrum disorder, social communication disorder, and tic disorders.
 Gozde facilitates grief and mild traumatic brain injuries process groups for children and adults.
 Additionally, Gozde has completed an intensive Emotional Focused Therapy externship and is specialized in treating couples.
 Gozde works with heterosexual couples, same-sex couples, and people who want to explore open relationships or polyamory.